 Thank you for choosing A Balanced Life Tahoe Truckee Therapy!!
 Please note that our Truckee office location is in the Pioneer Center.
 The address is 11025 Pioneer Trail, Suite 101B.
 We are located in the last building in the Pioneer Center, in the opposite corner from Great Gold Restaurant.
 Our NEW office in South Lake Tahoe is located at A Balanced Life, 2100 Eloise Avenue, near the Y.

 Hola!
 I am Salvador “Sal” Rea.
-I am a first generation college graduate that took it upon myself to become a therapist that not only provides a compassionate, understanding, and mindful way to bring therapy to the stigma surrounding mental health.
+I am a first generation college graduate that took it upon myself to become a therapist that provides a compassionate, understanding, and mindful way to bring therapy to those that seek counseling.
 Along with the client by finding their strengths we can overcome their adversities as a team.
 You are not alone.
 I understand that life comes at us in such a manner that we more often than not need resources other than mental health.
 Eight years in social services has shown me that we are all different in many ways thus we have different needs.
 I provide therapy for those that like me might feel that we do not belong.
 As a first generation American of Mexican descent that identifies as queer I can relate to the struggles that many of us have had in life.
-Reducing the stigma about mental health is a mission to deliver to the Hispanic, Immigrant, LGBTQ+ communities is which I have taken upon myself to offer my services in both English and Spanish.
-I draw from mindfulness, Cognitive Behavioural Therapy (CBT) and Emotionally Focused Therapy (EFT) to help teens gain the skills and resources they need.
-I offer one-on-one support and Group Therapy.
-Wiith generalized anxiety, social anxiety, depression, identity exploration, and communication challenges.
+Reducing the stigma about mental health is a personal and professional mission to deliver to the Hispanic, Immigrant, LGBTQ+ communities is which I have taken upon myself to offer my services in both English and Spanish.

-As an Associate Clinical Social Worker, my areas of focus include: Teen Therapy | Anxiety issues for teens and adults | childhood trauma If you’re ready to get started, I always offer a 15-min consult to see if we are a good fit.
+If you’re ready to get started, I always offer a 15-min consult to see if we are a good fit.
 I’d love to help you or a member of your family get the help they need to live better.

 Hola!
 I am Salvador “Sal” Rea.
 I am a first generation college graduate that took it upon myself ...
 Read More